jsrocket/espruino/devicerc/readme.md

 ## Browser Events

+**NOTE** All events will contain the device identifier in the event.detail data parameter.

 ### Device Connects
 Fires when a device connects the websocket server.
-The event.detail contains the device identifier.

 ```
 window.addEventListener("connect",(evt)=>{